marolAI/seams-workshop.github.io/_practical/01_design.md

 <b>Mild Complication</b>

-<b>Example 2 of a posed problem in a web application environment</b>
+<b>Example B of a posed problem in a web application environment</b>
   You have uploaded profile pictures of people, all with similar dimensions (pixels) to fit onto a cell on a page but some leave empty
   spaces bordering the picture inside the cell.